luisfff29/django_cowsay/README.md

                 ||     ||
 </pre>

-Feel free to choose diferent animals from the list provided such as Tux The Penguin (the Linux mascot).
+It can also generate pictures using pre-made images of other animals, such as Tux the Penguin, the Linux mascot.

 <pre>
  ______________